Margaret's Hope Tea Estate

 Margaret's Hope Tea Estate is a tea garden in the Kurseong CD block in the Kurseong subdivision of the Darjeeling district in the Indian state of West Bengal.

 Etymology

-Margaret, daughter of the owner Cruickshank (alternately Bagdon, according to others) came from England for a visit.
-She liked the surrounding picturesque settings so much that she promised to come back to the place again.
-While returning to England, she died on the ship.
-Her father changed the name of the estate from Ringstrong to Margaret's Hope.
+The famous tea estate was named in honour of the daughter of a British officer.
+Margaret, who was the youngest daughter of the estate owner Mr. Cruickshank (alternately Bagdon, according to others) came from England for a visit.
+She liked the surrounding picturesque settings, and fell in love with the tranquil hilly environment so much that she promised to her father that she would come back to the place again.
+While returning to England, she tragically died on the ship due to tropical illness.
+Her father, grief-stricken by the news, changed the name of the estate from its original name, Ringtong to Margaret's Hope, in memory of his beloved daughter.

 History

 Although the tea estate was set up in the 1830s, it became commercially viable in 1864.
 It was then known as Bara Ringtong.
 It was named Margaret's Hope Tea Estate in the 1920s.
 The present factory was built by John Taylor in 1930.
 The tea estate is now owned by the Goodricke Group.

 Geography

 Location

 Margaret's Hope is in the Northern Valley of Kurseong, very close to the Longview Highlands.
 The area is popularly referred to as the Land of White Orchids.

 The estate is spread over an area of 585 ha.
 The height varies from 950 to 1830 m.

 Two rivers flow through the estate and a romantic view of the Himalayas forms the backdrop.
 One can enjoy a view of the panorama from the Tea Deck.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.